 The Facebook–Cambridge Analytica data scandal was a major political scandal in early 2018, when it was revealed Cambridge Analytica had harvested the personal data of millions of people’s Facebook profiles without their consent and used it for political purposes.
 It has been described as an enlightening moment in the public understanding of personal data and caused a massive $100 Billion fall in Facebook’s stock price and calls for tighter regulation of tech companies’ use of data.

 The illicit harvesting of personal data by Cambridge Analytica was first reported in December 2015 by Harry Davies, a journalist for The Guardian.
 He reported that Cambridge Analytica was working for a United States Senator, using data harvested from millions of people’s Facebook accounts without their consent.
 Facebook refused to comment on the story other than to say it was investigating.
-Following numerous expose articles, and massive public outcry, Mark Zuckerburg apologised for the situation with Cambridge Analytica, calling it an “issue”, a “mistake” and a “breach of trust“.
+Following numerous expose articles, and massive public outcry, Mark Zuckerburg Regretted for the situation with Cambridge Analytica, calling it an “issue”, a “mistake” and a “breach of trust“.

 The scandal forced a discussion on ethical standards for social media companies, political consulting organisations, and politicians.
 Consumer advocates called for greater consumer protection in online media and right to privacy as well as curbs on misinformation and propaganda.